section-engineering-education/engineering-education/content/articles/custom-animation-and-transition-effects-between-fragment-with-android-jetpacks-navigation-component/index.md

 - [Conclusion](#conclusion)

 ### Prerequisites
-To follow through with this tutorial, you should have:
+To follow through this tutorial, you should have:
 - [Android Studio](https://developer.android.com/studio/index.html) installed on your machine.
 - Good knowledge of creating and running Android applications.
 - Basic information of the [Kotlin](https://kotlinlang.org/) programming language.
 - Basics of setting up and using Navigation Components, you can learn how to use navigation components in [this tutorial](https://www.section.io/engineering-education/android-navigation-components/).

-> This tutorial assumes that you are conversant with integrating Jetpack Navigation Components into your project.
-You can use this article [Navigation Components](https://www.section.io/engineering-education/android-navigation-components/) to get started.

-### Transition Animations
+### Transition animations
 Transition animations can be of 4 types:
 - **Enter** - bringing a new Fragment to NavHostFragment.
 - **Exit** - removing the currently displayed Fragment from NavHostFragment.